 - This equipment is to be used only for digital imaging related to studies in the Department of Art and Art History.

 - If you need any formal training in image scanning or processing, you may schedule a personal training session in advance, available 9:00am – 4:00pm, Mon. – Fri. (firstname.lastname@example.org; 303-735-1640)

 - Plan ahead in the event of occupied stations or unexpected VRC closure.

 - Users must observe copyright laws and understand the basic tenets of fair use.
 For information about copyright and fair use, please see the VRC copyright page.

 - This facility is for photographing small to medium 2-D and 3-D works.
+Training is provided.
 Use is restricted to Art and Art History faculty and students.
 Arts Practices instructors who wish to incorporate a portfolio requirement into their syllabi should contact email@example.com in advance to discuss logistics.

 - Hours of availability for reservations are between 9:00am and 4:00pm, Monday through Friday.

 - Reserve in advance by emailing firstname.lastname@example.org (please include your phone number in the email).
 Reserve the room as far ahead of time as possible.
 Space is limited.
 The room is frequently booked solid at various points throughout and at the end of the semester.